Static libraries (C++/CX)

 Creating static libraries

 Instructions for creating a new project vary depending on which version of Visual Studio you have installed.
-Make sure you have the version selector in the upper left set to the correct version.
+To see the documentation for your preferred version of Visual Studio, use the Version selector control.
+It's found at the top of the table of contents on this page.

 To create a UWP static library in Visual Studio 2019